 Board of Directors

-David is the Policy and Communications Advisor for Eli Lilly.
-In his career he has assisted some of the nation’s largest corporations in developing and implementing legislative/regulatory grass-root campaigns at the local, state and national level; directed crisis management campaigns; managed relationships with national/local third-party organizations; and developed media strategies.
+Before retiring in 2020, David assisted some of the nation’s largest corporations in developing and implementing legislative/regulatory grass-root campaigns at the local, state and national level; directed crisis management campaigns; managed relationships with national/local third-party organizations; and developed media strategies.
 He also has regulatory and legislative experience, directing specific accountability for the Indiana Occupational Safety and Health Administration.